medic/medic-docs/configuration/contact-summary.md

 - `contact` which is the currently selected contact.
 - `reports` which is an array of reports for the contact.
+- `lineage` which is an array of the contacts parents (added in 2.13.0).

 ## Outputs